 A list of the surveys and research projects you can currently volunteer to take part in across the University of Sheffield.

-Ethical approval from the Department of Psychology Ethics committee at the University of Sheffield has been received and all data collected will be strictly confidential and only accessible to members of the research team.
+Ethical approval for this study has been given by the Department of Psychology Ethics Committee at the University of Sheffield.
+All data collected will be confidential, secure, and only accessed by members of the research team.